 Goal and objectives

-The high-level policy discussion will seek to identify strategies and policy outcomes on how investing in and strengthening SRHR interventions through multi-sectoral approaches for women and girls can contribute to ending the AIDS epidemic, achieving the SRHR targets in the SDGs, and accelerate progress to achieve UHC goals.
+The high-level policy discussion sought to identify strategies and policy outcomes on how investing in and strengthening SRHR interventions through multi-sectoral approaches for women and girls can contribute to ending the AIDS epidemic, achieving the SRHR targets in the SDGs, and accelerate progress to achieve UHC goals.

 Expected outputs and outcomes